 5. Buy a Plant-based egg dye kit

 If you just don’t have the time to make your own natural dyes, you can still use a kit.
 Just make sure it includes plant-based egg dyes.
-Earth Paint is a good one with high ratings.
+Like I said above, Earth Paint is a good one with high ratings.

 Again, although the FDA says that artificial dyes are safe, I’d rather err on the side of caution.
 Especially since the European Union requires all products containing them to carry a warning label stating that it “may have an adverse effect on activity and attention in children.”
 That’s reason enough to forgo the fake stuff and DIY your own egg colorant!

 Last update on 2021-05-14 / Affiliate links / Images from Amazon Product Advertising API